 For example, did you know that eating the right kind of foods can influence your smile and even help keep your teeth clean?
-To improve your oral health, try to incorporate more healthy fats and oils into your diet and make sure you’re getting enough calcium and vitamin D. Conversely, sugary food and drinks actually increase the bad bacteria in your mouth and can damage your smile before you even have time to brush.
+To improve your oral hygiene, try to incorporate more healthy fats and oils into your diet and make sure you’re getting enough calcium and vitamin D. Conversely, sugary food and drinks actually increase the bad bacteria in your mouth and can damage your smile before you even have time to brush.

 Also, as you probably know, flossing and brushing are vital to your overall oral health.
 Sadly, many people will skip these steps, allowing food will get trapped in your teeth.
 Eventually, this problem can lead to cavities and tooth decay.
 You should also consider using mouthwash to enjoy a healthier mouth.